WATCH: MPD officers lift truck to save motorcyclist - NewsBreak

 WATCH: MPD officers lift truck to save motorcyclist

-MIDLAND, Texas (KMID/KPEJ)- The Midland Police Department has shared bodycam video showing a group of officers working together to lift a truck off a motorcyclist that was pinned underneath.
+MIDLAND, Texas (KMID/KPEJ)- The Midland Police Department has shared bodycam video showing a group of officers working together to lift a truck off a motorcyclist who was pinned underneath.
 The crash happened earlier this month in the 2100 block of W Wall Street.
+While the details of the crash have not been released, MPD assured us the victim survived.

 The video shared to the MPD Facebook page has sparked an outpouring of thanks from those in the community.